-- 1. Each team will have four (4) players on the field at any one time. - 2.
-The team designated to kick-off will alternate to start each period and the teams will trade ends at the half. - 3.
+- 1. Each team will have three (3) players on the field at any one time. - 2.
+The team designated to kick-off will alternate to start each period but at no time during the game will the teams trade ends. - 3.
 Substitution by either team may occur before a throw-in, after a score, at the start of a period, prior to a free kick or because of an injury.
 Please note playing time should be fairly divided but no player should be forced to play if they aren't willing to do so. - 4.
-No Coaches are permitted on the field. - 5.
-There will be four periods of play, each ten (10) minutes in length with breaks in between.
-Time is kept on the field by the referee. - 6.
+One coach from each team is permitted on the field.
+The coach may gently help position players and offer instruction during play, but should refrain from chasing their players from end to end while loudly shouting instructions. - 5.
+There will be four periods of play, each eight (8) minutes in length with breaks in between.
+Time is kept on the field by the referee and there are no time outs permitted. - 6.
 While the referees will record the scores, they will not report them to the players, coaches or spectators.